Short-range depinning in the presence of velocity-weakening: Effect of system size on the magnitude of the hysteresis cycle

 Using \cref{eq:na,eq:lmax} leads to the main result: \detail{

 }

 \paragraph{Empirical tests}

-To test \cref{eq:stick-slip}, we first measure $\theta' \simeq 6.4$ in \cref{fig:theta_prime} by comparing the total number of collective events \footnote{ Collective events are defined as events involving at least two rearrangements, see \cref{sec:stability} and \cite{deGeus2019} for a discussion. } upon increasing the driving force by $\Delta f$ after a system-spanning event.
+To test \cref{eq:stick-slip}, we first measure $\theta' \simeq 6.4$ in \cref{fig:theta_prime} by comparing the total number of collective events, events involving at least two rearrangements, upon increasing the driving force by $\Delta f$ after a system-spanning event \footnote{ We have found, for the case of long-range elasticity~\cite{deGeus2019}, that the value of $\theta'$, representing the actual density of avalanches that are trigged upon increasing the force after system-spanning events, does not correspond to the exponent characterizing the density of small local distances (in force) to the yielding threshold.
+We found this scenario to be present also in this case involving short-range elasticity, see \cref{sec:stability} and \cite{deGeus2019} (in particular its supplementary information) for a discussion. }.

 Finally, we measure the magnitude of the hysteresis cycle $\Delta f(L)= f_s - f_{\min}$, where $f_s$ is the average force right before a spanning event (in red) and $f_{\min}$ the average force right after it right (in blue).
 The scaling prediction of \cref{eq:stick-slip} is tested in inset, and shows an excellent agreement with our predictions.